-'Business Lending' Business Lending in Barclays UK that primarily relates to small and medium enterprises typically with exposures up to £3m or with a turnover up to £5m.
+'Business Lending' Business Lending in Barclays UK that primarily relates to small and medium enterprises typically with a turnover up to £16m.

 'Business scenario stresses' Multi asset scenario analysis of extreme, but plausible events that may impact the market risk exposures of the Investment Bank.